-\textbf{Reward dataset.} We utilize \texttt{UltraFeedback} \citep{UltraFeedback}, an instruction-following dataset annotated by GPT-4.
+\textbf{Reward dataset and Evaluation metric.} We consider \texttt{UltraFeedback} \citep{UltraFeedback}, an instruction-following dataset annotated by GPT-4.
 This dataset comprises $\sim$64k instructions.
-Each instruction has four responses generated by a diverse set of 17 LMs.
-GPT-4 rates each instruction-response pair with a scalar reward on a scale of 0-10.
-Prior research indicates that these GPT-4-generated rewards closely align with human annotations \citep{MTbench}, establishing them as an efficient, cost-effective alternative to human feedback.
+Each instruction has 4 responses generated by various LMs.
+GPT-4 rates each response with a scalar reward on a scale of 0-10.
+Prior research indicates that these GPT-4 rewards closely align with human annotations \citep{MTbench}, establishing them as an efficient, cost-effective alternative to human feedback.
 In order to align exactly with the definition of dataset rewards, we similarly choose well-acknowledged GPT4-based benchmarks like MT-bench \citep{MTbench} and AlpacaEval \citep{AlpacaEval} for evaluation.
 Human preference studies are also conducted on evaluation prompts from MT-bench.
 The rating system is in Appendix \ref{sec:Experimental_details}.

-\textbf{Baselines.} Our experiments align closely with the training settings of \texttt{Zephyr-7b-beta} \citep{zephyr}, a current state-of-the-art 7B LM.
-Originating from the publicly accessible \texttt{Mistral-7b-v0.1} \citep{Mistral}, Zephyr undergoes two-stage fine-tuning: SFT followed by DPO.
-Since we focus solely on the DPO stage, we directly take their pretrained \texttt{Zephyr-7b-sft} model as our base model.
-To construct pairwise preference data, Zephyr selects the highest-rated response and a random remaining one from the UltraFeedback dataset for each instruction.
-We adopt this approach in our experiments whenever $K=2$.

-\textbf{Evaluation metrics.} LM alignment is essentially trying to maximize rewards while minimizing policy divergence (Eq. \ref{Eq:rl_main}).
-For policy rewards, we assess our method using two established benchmarks: MT-bench \citep{MTbench} and AlpacaEval \citep{AlpacaEval}, both of which use GPT-4 as an evaluative judge.
-MT-bench provides absolute ratings, while AlpacaEval calculates pairwise win rates against a baseline model, \texttt{davinci-003}.
-To estimate policy divergence, we compute token-wise KL divergence using a test set comprising 2k instructions extracted from UltraFeedback.
-We also evaluate our models on three academic benchmarks: MMLU \citep{MMLU}, ARC \citep{ARC}, and HellaSWAG \citep{HellaSwag}, which could assist in validating the robustness of our fine-tuned model.

-\textbf{Key design choices.} Our experiments primarily revolve around the examination of several pivotal design elements in our proposed methods.
-These include: 1.
-Loss type, which encompasses InfoNCA and NCA; 2.
-Response number $K \in \{2,4\}$; 3.
-Reward temperature $\alpha \in [1 \times e^{-2}, 3.3]$; 4.
-Parameterization coefficient $\beta \in [3 \times e^{-4}, 1.0]$.
-Given the orthogonal nature of these choices, we employ grid search to analyze their individual and collective impact on optimization behaviors.
-Notably, we treat $\alpha=1 \times e^{-2}$ as infinitely small such that our InfoNCA implementation ($K=2$) aligns exactly with the DPO baseline (Sec. \ref{sec:InfoNCA_connection}).